gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameObjectExt.md

 ## GameObjectExt.GetComponentInChildrenByName<T>(this GameObject, string) Method

-(Cross-Game compatible) Try to get a component in a child of this GameObject by it's name.
+Try to get a component in a child of this GameObject by it's name.
 Equivelant to a foreach with GetComponentsInChildren

 ```csharp
 public static T GetComponentInChildrenByName<T>(this UnityEngine.GameObject gameObject, string componentName)